etcroot/etcroot/README.md

 ## 🚀 About Me
 Greetings!

 I am etcroot, a seasoned full-stack web developer hailing from Sweden.
-With over eight years of self-taught programming experience, I possess an unwavering passion for coding.
+With over 10 years of self-taught programming experience, I possess an unwavering passion for coding.
 My repertoire includes diverse programming languages and frameworks, and I am constantly pursuing opportunities to broaden my expertise in web development.

 Beyond my work, I indulge in my hobbies, including video games and exploring my fascination with photography, design, and technology.
 Thank you for taking the time to visit my GitHub profile and learning a bit about me.
 Please feel free to browse through my past projects and work to gain insight into my experience and accomplishments.